strangerstudios/pmpro-pay-by-check/readme.txt

 https://gist.github.com/strangerstudios/68bb75bf3b83530390d4

 == Changelog ==
+= 1.0 - 2024-05-29 =
+* ENHANCEMENT: When using PMPro v3.0+, recurring orders are now generated based on information in the PMPro Subscriptions table.
+* ENHANCEMENT: When using PMPro v3.0.3+, checkouts using the Check gateway are now processed once the payment is received instead of assigning the membership immediately.
+* ENHANCEMENT: Initial payments now respect the "Send Reminder Emails" and "Cancel Membership" after x days level settings.
+* ENHANCEMENT: Improved default values for the "Send Renewal Emails", "Send Reminder Emails", and "Cancel Membership" after x days level settings.
+* BUG FIX/ENHANCEMENT: When using PMPro v3.0.3+, Check subscriptions now respect profile start dates set at checkout.
+* REFACTOR: Organized code into separate files.
+* DEPRECATED: Removed HTML email templates.
+Emails should now be customized from the PMPro Email Templates settings page.

 = 0.12.1 - 2024-03-28 =
 * BUG FIX: Fixed an issue for sites running PMPro v3.0+ where recurring check orders could be created in pending status when the most recent order for a user wasn't a check order. #115 (@dparker1005)